BrNaka/book-notes/GoInAction/notes.md

   - _Gb_: It is a whole new class of build tool being developed by members of the Go community.
 Gb replaces the Go tooling workspace metaphor with a project-based approach.
 Gb project is not compatible with the Go tooling, including go get (_https://getgb.io_).

 ### Chapter 4 - Arrays, slices, and maps
+- Go has three different data structures that allow you to manage collections of data: _arrays_, _slices_, and _maps_.
+- Arrays form the base data structure for both slices and maps.
+  - Fixed-length data type
+  - It contains contiguous block of elements of the same type.
+  - If you need more elements in the array, you need to create a new one with length needed and then copy the values from one array to the other.
+  - Only arrays of the same type can be assigned.
+  - You can copy multidimensional arrays into each other as long as they have the same type.
+  - Passing an array between functions can be an excpensive operation in terms of memory and performance.
+    - When you pass between functions, they're always passed by value.
+When your variable is an array, this means the entire array, regardless of this size, is copied and passed to the funtion.
+    - There's a better and more efficient way of doing this.
+You can pass a pointer to the array and only copy eight bytes, instead of eight megabytes of memory on the stack.
+- Slice is a data structure that provides a way for you to work with and manage collections of data.
+  - Slices are built around the concept of dynamic arrays that can grow and shrink as you see fit.
+  - Slices give you all the benefits of indexing, iteration, and garbage collection optimizations.
+  - They're three field data structures that contain the metadata Go needs to manipulate the underlying arrays: _pointer_, _length_, _capacity_
+  - _make_: It creates a slice.
+When you use _make_, one option you have is to specify the length and the capacity of the slice (ex: _slice := make([]string, 5)_)
+  - An idiomatic way of creating a slice is to use a slice literal
+    - _slice := []string { "Red", "Blue", "Green", "Yellow", "Pink" }_
+  - If you specify a value inside the [ ] operator, you're creating an array.
+If you don't specify a value, you're creating a slice.
+  - How to calculate the Length and Capacity of a slice:
+    - For _slice[i:j]_ with an underlying array of capacity _k_
+      - Length = j - i
+      - Capacity = k - i
+  - Slices are references.
+  - The _append_ operation is cleaver when growing the capacity of the underlying array.
+Capacity is always doubled when the existing capacity of the slice is under 1000 elements.
+Once the number of elements goes over 1000, the capacity is grown by a factor of 1.25, or 25%.
+This growth algorithm may change in the language over time.
+  - Detaching the new slice from its original source arrayu makes it safe to change.
+    - Ex: slice[2, 3, 3] => When capacity = length, force the creation of a new slice and do not mutate the original slice.
+  - The _cap_ and _len_ functions work with arrays, slices, and channels.
+  - Passing a slice between two functions requires nothing more than passing the slie by value.
+Since the size of a slice is small, it's cheap to copy and pass between functions.    - A sliice requires 24 bytes of memory.
+The pointer field requires 8 bytes, and the length and capacity fields requires 8 bytes respectively.
+    - Passing the 24 bytes between functions is fast and easy.
+This is the beauty of slices.
+- _Map_ data structures: It provides you with an unordered collection of key/value pairs.
+  - They are collections, and you can iterate over them just like you do with arrays and slices.
+  - _Unordered_ collections.
+Every iteration over a map could return a different order.
+  - The purpose of the hash function is to generate an index that evenly distributes key/values pairs across all available buckets.
+  - In the case if a Go map, a portion of the generated hash key, specifically the _low order bits_ (LOB), is used to select the bucket.
+  - Example: _dict := map[string]string { "Red": "#da1337", "Orange": "#e95a22" }_
+  - The map key can be a value from any built-in or struct type as long as the value can be used in an expression with the _==_ operator.
+Slices, functions, and sctruct types that contain slices can't be used as map keys.
+This will produce a compiler error.
+  - Testing if a map key exists is an important part of working with maps.
+  - When you index a map in Go, it will always return a value, even when the key doesn't exist.
+In this case, the zero value for the value's type is returned.
+  - Passing a map between two functions doesn't make a copy of the map (The reference is passed to the function)
+  - Maps are designed to be cheap, similar to slices.
+  - Maps don't have a capacity or any restriction on growth.